Louise de Marillac: Early life

-Louise de Marillac was born out of wedlock on August 12, 1591 near Le Meux, now in the department of Oise, in Picardy.
+Louise de Marillac was born out of wedlock on August 12, 1592 at Ferrières-en-Brie near Le Meux, now in the department of Oise, in Picardy, France.
 She never knew her mother.
-Louis de Marillac, Lord of Ferrires (1556-1604), claimed her as his natural daughter yet not his legal heir.
+Louis de Marillac, Lord of Ferrires (1556–1604), claimed her as his natural daughter yet not his legal heir.
 Louis was a member of the prominent de Marillac family and was a widower at the time of Louise's birth.
 Her uncle, Michel de Marillac, was a major figure in the court of Queen Marie de' Medici and, though Louise was not a member of the Queen's court, she lived and worked among the French aristocracy.
-When her father married his new wife, Antoinette Le Camus, she refused to accept Louise as part of their family.
+When her father married Antoinette Le Camus, she refused to accept Louise as part of their family.
 Thus Louise grew up amid the affluent society of Paris, but without a stable home life.
 Nevertheless, she was cared for and received an excellent education at the royal monastery of Poissy near Paris, where her aunt was a Dominican nun.

 Louise remained at Poissy until her father's death, when she was twelve years old.
 She then stayed with a devout spinster, from whom she learned household management skills as well as the secrets of herbal medicine.
 Around the age of fifteen, Louise felt drawn to the cloistered life.
 She later made application to the Capuchin nuns in Paris but was refused admission.
 It is not clear if her refusal was for her continual poor health or other reasons, but her spiritual director assured her that God had "other plans" for her.

 Devastated by this refusal, Louise was at a loss as to her next step.
 When she was 22, her family convinced her that marriage was the best alternative.
 Her uncle arranged for her to marry Antoine Le Gras, secretary to Queen Marie.
 Antoine was an ambitious young man who seemed destined for great accomplishments.
 Louise and Antoine were wed in the fashionable Church of St. Gervaise on February 5, 1613.
 In October, the couple had their only child, Michel.
 Louise grew to love Antoine and was an attentive mother to their son.
 Along with being devoted to her family, Louise was also active in ministry in her parish.
 She had a leading role in the Ladies of Charity, an organization of wealthy women dedicated to assisting those suffering from poverty and disease.